• ⌂ Home Page ⌂

 I served as a discussion facilitator for UW-Madison's annual Social Justice Leadership Retreat for undergraduates.
 Programming included small-group identity development and education to train young activists.
 Students left the retreat with a stronger grasp on their intersecting identities, experiences and biases, leadership skills, and role in fighting prejudice within themselves and their communities.

-2017 - 2020 || RESEARCH MENTOR
+2017 - 2020 || RESEARCH PROJECT MENTOR

 While in graduate school, I advised eight research students through both independent projects and as assistants on my thesis research field teams each summer.
 I love collaborating with undergraduates who bring new ideas and energy into our work.